Repair and Resource Scheduling in Unbalanced Distribution Systems using Neighborhood Search: Simulation and Results

-The third column in Table \ref{summary_alg} is the amount of energy served, and the fourth column (restoration time) is the time when all loads are restored.
-The assignment-based approach is the fastest but has the worst schedule, neighborhood search in the Reoptimization algorithm improved the routing solution and obtained the best objective value out of the four methods.
-C-DSRRP did not converge within the time limit, while the priority-based method achieved an objective value which is \$20,623 larger than Reoptimization.
-The change in percentage of load served for each method is shown in Fig. \ref{Load_Served_fig}.
+The fifth column in Table \ref{summary_alg} is the amount of energy served, and the sixth column (restoration time) is the time when all loads are restored.
+The assignment-based approach (A-DSRRP) is the fastest but the solution is not optimal, neighborhood search in the Reoptimization algorithm improved the routing solution and obtained the best repair schedule. {To obtain the optimal solution, the route obtained from the proposed method is used to warm start CPLEX and solve DSRRP.
+CPLEX showed that the solution obtained from the Reoptimization algorithm is optimal.
+C-DSRRP reached the time limit but produced a feasible solution with 21.16\% optimality gap, while the priority-based method achieved an objective value which is \$29,902 higher than the optimal solution.} The change in percentage of load served for each method is shown in Fig. \ref{Load_Served_fig}.
 The proposed algorithm outperformed the other methods.

+{ Next, we compare the Reoptimization algorithm with the priority-based method using three different damage scenarios on the IEEE 123-bus system.
+The simulation results are shown in Table \ref{3test_123}.
+The proposed method outperforms the priority-based method in all instances with comparable computation times.
+The results show how the proposed algorithm can achieve near-optimal solutions, and indicate the importance of co-optimizing repair scheduling and the operation of the distribution system.
+For the first test case, the algorithm achieved the optimal solution, while the optimality gap for the priority-based method is 2.98\%.
+The Reoptimization algorithm achieved solutions that are approximately 11\% and 17\% less than the priority-based method for the second and third test cases, respectively.